 HEALING PHASE: During the first part of the healing phase (PCL-A) the necrotized area in the affected artery is replenished through cell proliferation with localized swelling.
 Bacteria, if available, assist the healing process, potentially accompanied by an inflammation (arteritis).

 The blood vessel is repaired with the help of calcium and cholesterol.
-With continuous conflict relapses plaques accumulate at the site leading to atherosclerosis and, eventually, to a narrowing of the lumen of the blood vessel.
+With continuous conflict relapses, plaques accumulate at the site leading to atherosclerosis and, eventually, to a narrowing of the lumen of the blood vessel.
 Over time, the arterial wall hardens and loses its elasticity, a condition known as arteriosclerosis.
 Atherosclerosis in the penile arteries, linked to a sexual self-devaluation conflict, restricts the rush of blood into the penis required to get and maintain an erection; the narrowed blood vessels compromise the function of the erectile system causing erectile dysfunction (see also erectile dysfunction related to the corpora cavernosa).
-In the major arteries (coronary arteries, ascending aorta, internal carotid arteries, and inner sections of the subclavian arteries) the arteriosclerotic plaques certainly compromises the blood flow but do not cause a heart attack or a stroke, as claimed.
+In the major arteries (coronary arteries, ascending aorta, internal carotid arteries, and inner sections of the subclavian arteries) the arteriosclerotic plaques certainly compromise the blood flow but do not cause a heart attack or a stroke, as claimed.

 BIOLOGICAL CONFLICT: Like the arteries, the veins are also linked to a self-devaluation conflict.
 The specific self-devaluation conflicts are the same as for the bones and joints.

 CONFLICT-ACTIVE PHASE: localized necrosis (cell loss) proportional to the degree and duration of conflict activity.
-While the intima necrotizes, the smooth muscles of the vein becomes thicker in order to prevent a perforation.
+While the intima necrotizes, the smooth muscles of the vein become thicker in order to prevent a perforation.